Homework

 All homework is posted through Google Classroom.

-We encourage our pupils to talk about their homework at home and to ask their teacher for any help that they may require.
+We encourage you to talk about your homework at home and to ask your teacher for any help you may require.

-Pupils are required to submit their homework on time and to the best of their ability.
+You're required to submit your homework on time and to the best of your ability.

 If you're struggling with any aspect of homework, be it the subject content or the organisation of it, then we encourage you to speak to your Pastoral Manager.